Can you help improve our information factsheet on eye conditions associated with Diabetes?

 - Background diabetic retinopathy: Background retinopathy does not usually affect your sight, but your eyes will need to be monitored carefully to make sure your retinopathy doesn’t become worse.

-- Controlling your blood glucose level (also known as blood sugar level).
+- Keeping your blood glucose or blood sugar level within normal levels.

 - Tightly controlling your blood pressure.

 - Controlling your cholesterol levels.

 - Keeping fit and maintaining a healthy weight.

 - Giving up smoking.
 Nerve damage, kidney and cardiovascular disease are more likely in smokers with diabetes.
 Smoking increases your blood pressure and raises your blood sugar level, which makes it harder to control your diabetes.

 - Having regular retinal screening.
 The most effective thing you can do to prevent sight loss due to diabetic retinopathy is to go to your retinal screening appointments.
 Early detection and treatment can stop you from losing sight.

 If you or your family are from a South Asian or African-Caribbean background, you’re two to four times more likely to get type 2 diabetes.
 The factors behind this aren’t fully understood but are thought to involve insulin problems, genes, diet and lifestyle.